deNBI/bibigrid_clum/readme.md

 ## Terminate a cluster

 Terminating a running cluster is quite simple.
-Execute this on your local machine in the repository folder:

-`./bibigrid.sh -i bibigrid.yml -t -cid [cluster-id]` or - you probably already guessed it - `./bibigrid.sh -i bibigrid.yml -t`, which also does the trick since BiBiGrid will fall back on your last created cluster if no cluster-id is specified.
+Execute `./bibigrid.sh -i bibigrid.yml -t -cid [cluster-id]`.
+You probably already guessed it, `./bibigrid.sh -i bibigrid.yml -t` also does the trick, since BiBiGrid will fall back on your last created cluster if no cluster-id is specified.